-In order to make your business brand stand out, you should build expert credibility in your niche.
+In order to make your business brand stand out, you should strive to build expert credibility in your niche.
 Once your target market views you as an expert, they’ll be more likely to do business with you because they know that you know your stuff.

 Researching your niche

 Basically, your area of expertise is your niche.
 You’ll find that some niches are more profitable than others.
 When you decided to start your own business, you most likely researched your niche to make sure your business idea was feasible.
 While you’re building your brand and trying to make it stand out from competitors, you’ll need to do more research to find out what problems your target market may be facing.
-As you build your brand, your goal will be to show your target market how your product service can help solve those problems.
+As you build your brand, your goal will be to show your target market how your product or service can help solve those problems.

 Market research is essential when you’re trying to build a strong brand.
 In order to provide the best services to your target market, you need to know who your top competitors are, their USP’s, how much they charge and what makes them stand out.
-You can find most of this information online by visiting their websites and reading reviews left by their customers/clients.
+You can find most of this information online by visiting their websites and social media profiles and reading reviews left by their customers/clients.
 Find out what the customers/clients loved and hated and use that information to make your products and services better.